pcmv-dev/PlexDrive/README.md

 This guide will help you get started and is by no means the best way of doing things... this is what works for me.
 I created this repo for my own reference.

 # Disclaimer

-I am not responsible for anything that could go wrong.
+⚠️ I am not responsible for anything that could go wrong.
 I am not responsible for any data loss that could potentialy happen.
 You agree to use these scripts at your own risk.

 # Requirements
 - Script has only been tested on **Debian 9/10** and **Ubuntu 18.04+**

-:warning: Script is still experimental!
 # Installation
 1. Download the PlexDrive repo
 ```